MrWhiteC/NLU_Project2025/README.md

 - **Model Training and Fine-Tuning:** Fine-tune pre-trained models on cybersecurity datasets.

-- **RAG Integration:** Implement the RAG approach for organization-specific impact assessments.

 - **Web-Based Interface Development:** Develop a user-friendly web application for real-time threat analysis.

 - **Evaluation and Testing:** Conduct thorough testing and evaluation of the system.